VIVES-project/playlist-gen/README.md

 SPOTIFY_CLIENT_SECRET=...
 ```

 If you're part of the VIVES project team, you can download the `.env` file directly from our shared google drive folder and paste it in the project's root directory.
-It should be ignored by git (always double check that)!
+It should be called exactly `.env` (double check that the . wasn't removed after download), and it should be ignored by git (as specified in the .gitignore file).
 <details>
 <summary>
   (optional) Create your own API key and client secrets.